kartoza/osgs/README.md

 ### Authentication

-Currently authentication is mainly managed with [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
+Currently authentication is mainly managed with [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to control access to particular services, with additional authentication and access control being provided by individual stack components.

 ### SSL

-The config wizard supports automatic letsencrypt certificate creation for production deployment.
-Provision of user managed or wildcard certificates planned for future release.
+The config wizard supports automatic letsencrypt certificate creation for production deployment and self signed certificates for local deployments and development.
+Provision of user supplied certificates planned for future release.

 ## Contributing